 The DT package has a lot of great features and is a great option when heavy data editing is not the main goal.
 And as you can see in the gif below, tables implemented with DT look really nice.
 It has less functionality than rhandsontable though, basically just allowing the user to replace the values inside cells when double-clicked, without validating the values typed in.
 Some columns may be restricted to be read-only.

 A possible workaround for DT’s limited editing functionality is a more advanced DTedit package.
-It comes with a pleasing interface (modal dialog) for editing single table rows as well as buttons to add, delete or copy data.
+It comes with a pleasing interface (modal dialog) for editing single table rows as well as buttons to add, delete, or copy data.
 The package is currently only available on GitHub, but we will keep our fingers crossed for its expansion and increase in popularity.

 Sorting and filtering are also crucial when examining a huge dataset.
 In the rhandsontable package, sorting columns can be enabled by a single parameter, however filtering is not implemented inside the feature and may require adding some extra Shiny components.
 On the other hand, in DT, column sorting is available by default as well as global search.
 Enabling column filtering is as easy as adding a single parameter (filter = top/bottom, depending on where the filters should be placed).

 Excel users love pivot tables.
 Allowing the users to create their own stories based on data is an excellent feature – sometimes the valuable info is only generated when looking at the data from the right angle.
-For a plug-and-play pivot table we recommend using the rpivotTable package.
+For a plug-and-play pivot table, we recommend using the rpivotTable package.
 As you can see in the gif, it is super easy to produce tables and manipulate the aggregation variables with drag & drop.
 You can also filter by specific values and/or choose which variable should be calculated based on the selected function – like presented below sum and sum as percentage of total.
 Quickly switching from table to different types of (interactive!) charts is a great bonus.

 If you would like to combine pivoting with other features, a combination of shinydnd and DT Custom Table Containers as well as data manipulation is needed.
 Nevertheless, the results can be amazing.
 Maybe we’ll get into that in a future post.
+Let us know in the comments if this is interesting to you.

 The usual scenario in dashboards applications is reacting to user selection and continuing to work on a selected element.
 When it needs to be a key feature of the application, then the DT package is a great choice.
 It is easy to implement logic for reacting to user cell/row/column selection.